rosshibb/ChaoticAdvection/README.md

 # Chaotic Advection

-This repository contains MATLAB code used to  This repo contains functions that reproduce the numerical experiments presented in:
+This repository contains MATLAB functions that reproduce the numerical experiments presented in:

 > H. Aref (1984), _Stirring by Chaotic Advection_, Journal of Fluid Mechanics.